 Pollination is the process through which the pollen is transferred from one point to another.
 This process is usually carried out by agents such as birds, insects, water, wind and seed production.
 In the absence of these agents, artificial pollination methods are used.

-What is the basic definition of pollination?
+1. What is artificial pollination?

-Why is artificial pollination needed?
+2. Why is artificial pollination done in plants?